During the last week of 2019, 9 Bills were passed that legalized Online Gambling – this included online slots, table games, poker and bingo.

 2700 Orchard Highway, Manistee, Michigan

-The tribal casino offers over 40,000 square feet of gaming space, four eateries including Heron on the River, an RV park with 95 spaces and nearly 300 guestrooms for those that choose to stay in the hotel.
+This tribal casino offers over 40,000 square feet of gaming space, four eateries including Heron on the River, an RV park with 95 spaces and nearly 300 guestrooms for those that choose to stay in the hotel.
 The buffet the food and service are excellent.
 The casino itself is relatively small, but nevertheless it is nice.
 Children will enjoy playing in the pool while the adults chill in the hot tub.
 In addition to the beautiful casino is the nearby little town in Manistee which resides alongside Lake Michigan.
 The slot machines are known to be a little tight, but hey, aren’t they all?

 MGM Grand Detroit